 Considered one of the finest art deco skyscrapers in the Southwest, the JPMorgan Chase Building (formerly Gulf Building, 1929) is a 36-story architectural jewel in the heart of downtown.
 The building was designed by Alfred C. Finn, Kenneth Franzheim and J.E.R.
 Carpenter.
 With its soaring Gothic-inspired frame, the building stood as the tallest structure in Houston until 1963.
 Inside its ornate lobby is a large banking hall and elaborate frescoes depicting milestones in Texas history.
 Brochures outlining the characteristics of the building are also available in the lobby facing Main Street.
 712 Main.

 Built during the Great Depression by the Works Progress Administration, Houston City Hall (1938) is a study in the art deco architecture movement.
 Visitors can admire the restored rotunda with its elaborate inlaid floors and original murals and reliefs.
-While you're there, check out the Houston Visitors Center just off the rotunda for unique gifts, information on Houston attractions and much more.
-901 Bagby.

 In the 700-block of Louisiana downtown stand two buildings with a unique relationship to one another.
 Designed by Philip Johnson and John Burgee, Pennzoil Place (1976) is actually itself two identical trapezoidal towers separated by only a few feet, creating an interesting perspective on angles and a completely different appearance depending on where it's viewed from.
 The newer Bank of America Center (originally RepublicBank Center 1983) is a Gothic-inspired tower with a defining triple-gabled roofline.
 The Johnson Burgee duo also designed this skyscraper, and did so in a way that accentuated the structure they had already executed across the street.
 700 and 711 Louisiana.